Masterminds/glide/docs/commands.md

     $ glide get github.com/Masterminds/cookoo#^1.2.3

 The version is separated from the package name by an anchor (`#`).
+If no version or range is specified and the dependency uses Semantic Versions Glide will prompt you to ask if you want to use them.

 ## glide update (aliased to up)

 Download or update all of the libraries listed in the `glide.yaml` file and put them in the `vendor` directory.
-It will also recursively walk through the dependency packages doing the same thing if no `vendor` directory exists.
+It will also recursively walk through the dependency packages to fetch anything that's needed and read in any configuration.

     $ glide up

-This will recurse over the packages looking for other projects managed by Glide, Godep, GB, Gom, and GPM.
+This will recurse over the packages looking for other projects managed by Glide, Godep, gb, gom, and GPM.
 When one is found those packages will be installed as needed.

 A `glide.lock` file will be created or updated with the dependencies pinned to specific versions.
 For example, if in the `glide.yaml` file a version was specified as a range (e.g., `^1.2.3`) it will be set to a specific commit id in the `glide.lock` file.
 That allows for reproducible installs (see `glide install`).

-If you want to use `glide up` to help you managed dependencies that are checked into your version control consider the flags:

-* `--update-vendored` (aliased to `-u`) to update the vendored dependencies.
-If Glide detects a vendored dependency it will update it and leave it in a vendored state.
-Note, any tertiary dependencies will not be automatically vendored with this flag.
-* `--strip-vcs` (aliased to `-s`) to strip VCS metadata (e.g., `.git` directories) from the `vendor` folder.
-* `--strip-vendor` (aliased to `-v`) to strip nested `vendor/` directories.

-For example, you can use the command:

-    $ glide up -u -s

-This will tell Glide to update the vendored packages and remove any VCS directories from transitive dependencies that were picked up as well.
+To remove any nested `vendor/` directories from fetched packages see the `-v` flag.

 ## glide install